ycexiao/scikit-package/doc/source/tutorials/tutorial-level-5-migration.rst

         $ git checkout migration
         $ git pull upstream migration

 #.
-Create a new branch that will be used to fix the type of errors:
+Create a new branch that will be used to fix the type of errors like flake8 or codespell:

     .. code-block:: bash